google/grr-doc/installing-grr-server/via-docker.md

-Note that if you’re running boot2docker on OS X there are a few bugs with [docker itself](https://github.com/boot2docker/boot2docker/issues/824) that you will probably need to workaround.
+Note that if you’re running boot2docker on OS X there are a few bugs with [docker itself](https://github.com/boot2docker/boot2docker/issues/824) that you will probably need to work around.
 You’ll likely have to set up port forwards for 8000 and 8080 as described [here](https://github.com/boot2docker/boot2docker/blob/master/doc/WORKAROUNDS.md).